-For the year ending 31 December 2021, the Board consider that the following are examples of principal decisions that it made in the period:
+For the year ending 31 December 2022, the Board consider that the following are examples of principal decisions that it made in the period:

-The board are determined to continue work on our investment of about EUR 42.8 million to reinforce our market position in biodegradable and compostable tea bag, coffee and meat casing materials.
-This major investment project includes purchasing a secondhand paper making line to be dismantled and transferred to our manufacturing site in the UK.
-The machine is expected to be fully commissioned by Q3/2022.
+The board determined to continue work on the investment of about EUR 42.8 million in the new line designed to reinforce our market position in biodegradable and compostable tea bag, coffee and meat casing materials.
+The machine was commissioned in O3/2022.